James (band): Subsequent releases: 1993–2001

 Determined to continue despite the setbacks, the band set up studio in Baynton-Power's house.
 Former Sharkboy guitarist Adrian Oxaal was drafted in to replace Gott on guitar, while Booth returned periodically from the States to add his vocals.
 1996 saw the release of Booth's album with Badalamenti (Booth and the Bad Angel).
 The new James album, Whiplash, followed in February 1997.
 The album proved a successful comeback, reaching the UK top 10, as did the single "She's a Star".

 The band toured to promote the album, recruiting Michael Kulas as rhythm guitarist while in the States.
 Booth suffered a neck injury while dancing on stage in the US, resulting in a series of tour dates being cancelled as he underwent emergency surgery, and the band being offered a place instead on the Lollapalooza tour.
 In March 1998, a greatest hits album, The Best Of, was released, compiling all the band's hits since their signing to Fontana.
 The album reached number 1 in the UK Albums Chart, and sold-out tours throughout the year followed.

 The band then returned to the studio to begin work on their next album, Millionaires, which was released in October 1999.
-The album did not reach the phenomenal sales level predicted, but still entered the UK Album charts at number 2, and sold over 150,000 copies.
+The album did not reach the phenomenal sales level predicted, but still entered the UK Albums Chart at number 2, and sold over 150,000 copies.

 After the disappointing performance of Millionaires the band chose to start anew in their approach to their next album, working with Eno once again.
 They spent most of 2000 recording the album; writing the songs, then performing them live before actually recording them.
 They embarked on a small-scale tour in the autumn of that year on which their set lists consisted almost entirely of new material.
 The album, Pleased To Meet You, was released in July 2001.
 The album's artwork featured a composite image of the faces of all the band members to create a new person.
 The album reached only number 11, the lowest position for a James studio album since their signing to Fontana.